Pierstoval/php-js-boilerplate/README.md

 ## Backend

-The backend app exposes **only** an API through the `/api` endpoint, and it is defined with Api Platform.
+The backend app exposes **only two** endpoints:

+* An API through the `/api` endpoint, and it is defined with Api Platform.
+* An administration panel via `/admin`, configured with EasyAdmin.

-You can customize the API like you want, but if you need to change the **HTTP path**, don't forget to check the [Caddyfile](./docker/caddy/Caddyfile) to update HTTP routing.
+You can customize the API and admin panel like you want, but if you need to change the **HTTP paths**, don't forget to check the [Caddyfile](./docker/caddy/Caddyfile) to update HTTP routing.

 ## Frontend